Brian-Pho/CR4-DL/content/posts/other/quotes/index.md

 - Because he already had his life together and going, I would just be an add on.
 Had a good job, money, car, beautiful house, he was beautiful but it just didn’t feel right.
 Maybe it was weird of me at the time, I just felt that I wanted to build a life with. - **Reddit**
 - The qualities we look for in dating are different than the qualities we looks for in marriage.
 - I think it has to do with wanting a physical connection but not necessarily the hard work that goes into a romantic relationship.
+- Love takes work—from finding it to keeping it alive. - **Logan Ury, How to Not Die Alone**
+- The magic lies in the fact that two strangers come together and create a life.
+It’s not important where or how they met. - **Logan Ury, How to Not Die Alone**
+- If you’re not going on dates, you’re not getting closer to knowing the kind of person you want to be with long term. - **Logan Ury, How to Not Die Alone**
+- One easy way to estimate someone’s loyalty is to see if they have friends from different stages of their lives.
+How many old friendships have they carried with them over the years?
+In general, old friendships indicate loyalty. - **Logan Ury, How to Not Die Alone**

 ### Loneliness